OMG-Bench: A New Challenging Benchmark for Skeleton-based Online Micro Hand Gesture Recognition: Introduction

 In real-world scenarios, gesture recognition algorithms need to process skeleton data in a streaming and online manner, which requires datasets to reflect realistic, continuous interaction dynamics.
 However, existing skeleton-based online gesture recognition datasets suffer from several limitations: \textbf{(1) Scale.} The datasets are small, containing limited gesture sequences, few valid samples, and insufficient diversity in categories. \textbf{(2) Quality.} Skeleton data are captured using outdated, device-integrated single-view hand pose estimators, resulting in noisy and inaccurate joint position information that hampers algorithm training. \textbf{(3) Dynamics.} The datasets overlook the fast and continuous execution of gestures, as most samples present isolated gestures with clear temporal gaps, failing to realistically simulate scenarios where users perform multiple rapid and consecutive gestures in real interactions.

 It is worth noting that the gestures in the aforementioned datasets are predominantly \textbf{conventional macro gestures with large motion amplitudes}.
 Prolonged interaction using such gestures often leads to user arm muscle fatigue ~\cite{wang2024beyondvision}.
-In contrast, micro gestures, characterized by subtle motions that are natural and intuitive, can effectively reduce physical burden and improve user experience ~\cite{chan2016user, kin2024stmg}.
-While micro gesture recognition based on non-visual sensors (e.g., terahertz radar ~\cite{wang2020negative}, EMG ~\cite{wang2024beyondvision}, ultrasound sensors ~\cite{ling2020ultragesture}) has been studied, skeleton-based micro gesture recognition methods remain scarce.
+In contrast, micro gestures involve subtle motions and can effectively reduce physical burden and improve user experience ~\cite{chan2016user, kin2024stmg}.
+While micro gesture recognition based on non-visual sensors (e.g., terahertz radar ~\cite{wang2020negative}, electromyography ~\cite{wang2024beyondvision}, ultrasound sensors ~\cite{ling2020ultragesture}) has been studied, skeleton-based micro gesture recognition methods remain scarce.
 There is currently no publicly available skeleton-based micro gesture dataset, which significantly limits research in skeleton-based online micro gesture recognition.

 To bridge these gaps, we introduce \textbf{OMG-Bench}, the first publicly available skeleton-based \textbf{O}nline \textbf{M}icro \textbf{G}esture recognition dataset to date.
 We design a novel data pipeline that automatically generates high-precision skeletons from a multi-view system and employs a semi-automatic process for accurate, expert-verified frame-level annotations.
 OMG-Bench includes the fine-grained finger-to-finger interaction gestures such as tap, double-tap, swipe, and pinch.
 It contains 40 gesture classes and 1,272 high-quality skeleton gesture sequences, comprising 13,948 gesture samples with frame-level class annotations.
 OMG-Bench provides a powerful data foundation for online micro gesture recognition and establishes a new benchmark for gesture recognition algorithms.